Suspect in custody after slamming into TV station

-The official Twitter account of Baltimore County Public Safety said the first call from WMAR was received at 11:45 a.m.
-There was a report of a disturbance, with a man banging on the door trying to get in.
+The first call from WMAR came in at 11:45 a.m., Baltimore County Public Safety said.
+There was a report of a disturbance, with a man banging on a door, trying to get inside the station.

 Within minutes, authorities said, there was another call about a truck crashing into the station lobby.
-Police said the suspect had "contact" with a security guard before making his way to the second-floor editing room.
+Police said the suspect made “contact” with a security guard before making his way to a second-floor editing room.

 “The individual was ranting and raving incoherent statements,” Johnson said.
 “It was clear from the very beginning that we were dealing with an emotionally disturbed subject.”